The Science of Rainbows - Introduction

 diagram showing blue and red making magenta and purple, and all colors on the visable spectrum mixing to make white

-If you search online for the visable spectrum you will get many sources including purple in the visable spectrum.
+If you search online for the visible spectrum you will get many sources including purple in the visible spectrum.
 This is not necessarily incorrect, but it can be misleading considering purple is a wide color category.
 The color purple includes both colors that are on the short end of the visable spectrum, and colors that can only be made by mixing wavelengths.

-Violet is often used to refer to the blue-er end of purple colors that have their own wavelength in the visable spectrum.
-To visualize the color of the smallest visible wavelength, think of a black light.
-A black light emits mainly UV radiationnote and a little bit of visible light on the edge of UV (violet).
-This blueish purple is where the short end of the visable spectrum ends.
+Violet is often used to refer to the blue-er end of purple colors, which have their own wavelength in the visible spectrum.
+To visualize the color of the smallest visible wavelength, think of the blue-ish purple light emitted by a black light.
+A black light emits mainly UV radiationnote and a little bit of visible light on the edge of UVn which is violet.
+This blue-ish purple is where the short end of the visable spectrum ends.
 Any warmer purples are created by mixing red wavelengths with blue or violet wavelengths.

 note: UV radiation is harmful, but black lights are weak and typically only comprised of the less harmful long UV waves close to visible light.